mig-hub/populate-me/README.md

 ### Mongo Documents

+Note: the current version works with the mongo driver version 2

 Now let's declare a real document class which can persist on a database, the `MongoDB` kind of document.
 The first thing we need to clarify is the setup.
 Here is a classic setup: